YourBr0ther/pkmn-extractor/README.md

 ## Description

-This Python script is designed to parse and analyze Pokémon Generation 3 (.pk3) files, which contain data for individual Pokémon from the Game Boy Advance era games (Ruby, Sapphire, Emerald, FireRed, LeafGreen).
-The script extracts a wide range of information from these files, including basic stats, moves, IVs, EVs, origin information, and more.
+This Python script is designed to parse and analyze Pokémon Generation 3 (.pk3) files from Game Boy Advance era games (Ruby, Sapphire, Emerald, FireRed, LeafGreen).
+It extracts a wide range of information from these files, including basic stats, moves, IVs, EVs, origin information, and more.

 ## Features